GuyRozenblatt/FairUS/README.md

 Follow this example to witness the FairUS technique in action:

 In the “Datasets & Params” section (cell 1), set DATASET_NAME to your preferred dataset.
 For instance, you can choose to experiment with COMPAS_RACE_AM.
-Consider setting it to 1 to prioritize fairness.
 Execute the code to initiate the bias mitigation process using FairUS.

 ## Assess the Results: